Nikitha-gr/ShopSphere/README.md

 🎥 Video Demonstration

-🔗 Watch the full demonstration of the project:  Video Demo
+🔗 Watch the full demonstration of the project:  [Watch this video](./Assets/Project_Demonstration.mp4)

 ---

 ## 🐞 Known Issues